 Add pellet chicken manure and a few handfuls of perlite.
 The chicken pellets will add nitrogen and a range of nutrients while the perlite will add air and help to hold moisture.

-How do you prepare coconut coir?
+How to prepare coconut coir

 Preparing coconut coir is as simple as placing the brick in a large bucket and adding the amount of water that the instructions say on the coir.
 If you have a single brick this will be around a 9 Liter bucket or 2.4 gallons.

 Throw the coir brick into a bucket and fill it almost to the top with water.
-I will write another post soon stepping through this process exactly.

 Coconut Coir pellets vs Peat pellets